Oculus Go Standalone VR Headset is Now Available for $199

 Today, at Facebook’s F8 developer conference, Facebook CEO Mark Zuckerberg announced that the Oculus Go, the company’s first standalone virtual reality headset, is officially launching today.

-Oculus Go is an “all-in-one” VR headset that makes for a more seamless VR experience since does not require a high-end smartphone, like the Samsung’s Gear VR, or powerful PC to be tethered to, like Oculus’ high-end flagship VR headset, the Oculus Rift.
+Oculus Go is an “all-in-one” VR headset that makes for a more seamless VR experience since it does not require a high-end smartphone, like the Samsung’s Gear VR, or a powerful PC to be tethered to, like Oculus’ high-end VR headset, the Oculus Rift.
 With the Oculus Go, you simply put it on and you enter into the virtual world.

 The base model of the Oculus Go comes with 32GB of onboard storage and is priced at just $199, while the 64GB version is priced at $249.
 The Oculus Go is available to order directly from the official Oculus website in 23 countries, as well as online retailers like Amazon and Newegg, and from Best Buy stores.

-The package includes the Oculus Go headset, a motion controller with lanyard, power adapter, a USB cable, AA battery, lens cloth, and an eyeglasses spacer.
+The package includes the Oculus Go headset, a motion controller with a lanyard, power adapter, a USB cable, AA battery, lens cloth, and an eyeglasses spacer.

 Design and Comfort

 Oculus Go is designed with breathable fabrics to be lightweight and comfortable, which is especially important if you’re going to be wearing the headset for extended periods of time.
 There are three soft, flexible velcro straps that adjust the size across the top and sides of your head for the perfect fit.
 Oculus even went as far as making the top strap removed to accommodate different hairstyles.

 The Oculus Go also features a solution for glasses wearers—a spacer insert, which allows you to wear eyeglasses comfortably with the headset.
 The company is also now offering an option to purchase prescription lens inserts, so you won’t need to wear glasses at all when using the Oculus Go.